15 Dog Breeds With Longest Lifespan

 Photo by Betti Kozma on Unsplash

-The Pug is one of the most popular dog breeds with the longest Lifespan in North America.
+The Pug is one of the most popular dog breeds and has the longest lifespan in North America.
 It’s a small, sturdy dog often mistaken for a terrier.

-Although it does require regular grooming, it’s a very loyal and affectionate dog.
+Although it requires regular grooming, it’s a loyal and affectionate dog.
 Moreover, the Pug is a good watchdog.
 Additionally, they tend to live between 10 and 13 years.

 13. Jack Russell Terrier